 In the Archdiocese of Milwaukee, preparation for the first reception of the Sacraments of Reconciliation and Eucharist normally occurs during a child's second grade year because the age of seven is considered the age of reason in the Church.
 This is the age in which children are able to begin to understand right from wrong and the concept of sin as well as begin to form an understanding of the Eucharist.

-At St. Joseph's Church, our First Reconciliation and First Eucharist preparation programs are parish-based programs.
-Children who attend our Parish Christian Formation Ministry (CFM) classes as well as those in the Catholic Day School, come together to celebrate these Sacraments.
+The First Reconciliation and First Eucharist preparation programs are parish-based programs.
+Children who attend our Generations of Faith (CFM) sessions, as well as those in the parish day school, come together to celebrate these Sacraments.

 Before a child can be registered, the following criteria should be met: